GoogleChromeLabs/comlink/docs/examples/classes/README.md

-This example is similar to the one in the top-level README.
-It shows how to setup Comlink between a website and a worker.
+This example shows how `TransferHandlers` can be used to preserve the prototype when using class instances with Comlink.